What Is A Spark Plug? its Functions, Diagram And Parts

 Glass Seal

-The glass seal is located between the center shaft and the insulator to maintain air tightness.
-It is made from a special mixture of glass powder and copper powder.
-They are charged in the installation section of the shaft and center shaft and center electrode and then melted at high temperatures.
+The glass seal is located between the center shaft and the insulator to maintain airtightness.
+A special mixture of glass powder and copper powder makes up the seal.

 Electrode with Copper